CompuTec/computec-docs/appengine_versioned_docs/version-2.0/developers-guide/sapui5-plugins/sapui5.md

     dotnet new --install CompuTec.AppEngine.Templates::2.0.0
     ```

-You will get a message about successful installation and a list of installed elements.
-For now, five of them are ready plugin solution templates (tagged 'Add-In,' 'Add-In/Web/Javascript', you can also recognize them by the word 'plugin' in their names and short names), and seven plugin items (tagged "Visual C# Items'):
+You will receive a confirmation message indicating a successful installation, along with a list of installed components.
+Among them, five are ready-to-use plugin solution templates (tagged as 'Add-In' or 'Add-In/Web/JavaScript' - these can also be identified by the word 'plugin' in their names and short descriptions), and seven are plugin items (tagged as 'Visual C# Items').

 ![Template List](./media/sapui5/template-list.webp)

-Once the package is installed, you can recheck the list using the following command:
+Once the package is successfully installed, you can verify the list of available templates by running the following command:

     ```bash
     dotnet new --list AE
     ```

-Create a new folder – named FirstPlugin in this example (mkdir FirstPlugin).
+- Create a new folder for your plugin project (in this example, it's named FirstPlugin):

-Go to the folder (cd .\FirstPlugin).
+- Go to the folder (cd .\FirstPlugin).

-Use the following command to create a new template to work on it later (ctaepluginjs in this example).
-It has to be created along with two mandatory parameters: RoutePrefix (testPlugin in this example) and PluginID (Compu:Tec.AppEngine.Plugin.Test in this example:
+- Generate a new plugin template using the following command.
+This command requires two mandatory parameters:
+        - RoutePrefix (testPlugin in this example) and
+        - PluginID (Compu:Tec.AppEngine.Plugin.Test in this example:

     ```bash
     dotnet new ctaepluginjs --RoutePrefix testPlugin --PluginId CompuTec.AppEngine.Plugin.Test